ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 Add print statements to check that the type of data is no longer strings, and that we have skipped over the header line containing the description text.

-### Python's core language is simple, but limited
+## Python's core language is simple, but limited.
+Enter modules!

 This all seems a bit long-winded, doesn't it?
 Isn't Python meant to be quick and easy, I hear you cry?

 Correct.
-Python's simple and hopefully intuitive syntax is nice, but the real strength of Python is in it's support for packages and libraries that make your coding life easier.
+Python's simple and hopefully intuitive syntax is nice, but the real strength of Python is in it's support for packages and libraries/modules that make your coding life easier.

 Python actually has built in support for reading text and csv files, using a module (or library) called...`csv`!
 So there is no need to do all of the above every time you want to read in a simple text file.
 But I hope it was useful introduction to the feel of Python syntax, and some of the basic language features -- they will come in handy later!

-To use the `csv` library in Python, we have to *import* it first, which is just a way of saying we want to bring this module into our Python program and use its features.
+To use the `csv` module in Python, we have to *import* it first, which is just a way of saying we want to bring this module into our Python program and use its features.

 ```python
 import csv